90-Day DEXA Check-In: Leaner, Stronger, Still Shipping Code

 What the Training Actually Looked Like

-- Movement between meetings — averaging ~8k steps/day.
-When I missed my target I added a 15–20 min treadmill incline walk (still Zone 2, nothing crazy).
+- “Barely-broke-a-sweat” cardio — averaging ~8k steps/day.
+When I needed more, I added a 15–20 min treadmill incline walk (still Zone 2, nothing crazy).

 - No running, HIIT, or circuits.
-Just steady walking + lifting.
+Only steady walking + lifting.

 - Recovery — 2 colds (6 lifting days lost) and one short vacation; on those weeks I dropped volume by half or more and got back on track after I felt better.